-Sexual Assault (Board Policy 3540/ Administrative Procedure 3540)
+Sexual and Other Assault (Board Policy 3540/Administrative Procedure 3540)

 Sexual assault is defined as any kind of unwanted sexual contact.
-This includes, but is not limited to, rape, forced sodomy, forced oral copulation, rape by a foreign object, sexual battery, threat of sexual assault and related conduct that threatens the health and safety of another person.
+This includes, but is not limited to, rape, forced sodomy, forced oral copulation, rape by a foreign object, sexual battery, or threat of sexual assault.
 Sexual violence may include sexual assault, rape, date rape, acquaintance rape, domestic violence, stalking, dating violence, forcing a person to watch/engage in pornography, harassment, exposing/flashing, voyeurism and/or fondling.

-Any sexual violence or physical abuse, as defined by California law, whether committed by an employee, student, or member of the public, occurring on College-owned or controlled property, at College-sponsored or supervised functions, or related to or arising from College attendance or activity is a violation of District policies and regulations, and is subject to all applicable punishment, including criminal and/or civil prosecution and employee or student discipline procedures.
+Any sexual violence or physical abuse, including, but not limited to rape as defined by California law, whether committed by a student, faculty, staff or visitor, that occurs on District property, on college owned or controlled property, at college sponsored or supervised functions, or related to or arising from college attendance or activity is a violation of Board Policies and Administrative Procedures, and is subject to all applicable punishment, including criminal procedures and/or civil prosecution, and employee or student discipline procedures.
+Students, faculty, staff, and visitors who may be victims of sexual and/or other assaults shall be treated with dignity and provided comprehensive assistance.